 The whole picture of the water reservoir area.
 From this picture, you can get an idea of how big Prachuap city is.

 I took a picture of the right area of the hill.
 There seems to be a bay area at the end there.
 Maybe that’s the area we passed yesterday afternoon.

 Picture of the end of the jetty.

-For the sake of her hungry children, she dared to enter the ‘territory’ of humans to solicit sympathy if there was food that would be handed out by humans.
+For the sake of her hungry children, she dared to enter the ‘territory’ of humans to solicit sympathy if there was food that humans would hand out.

 A few meters from the 2nd checkpoint, we stopped for a moment because we wanted to rethink whether to climb to the top or not.
-It’s already 10.51 am.
-After arriving at the foot of the hill later, we plan to visit Wat Thammikaram Worawihan and then step back to the guest house which takes 20 minutes.
-Hmm, feels like not enough time.
+But it’s already 10.51 am.
+After arriving at the foot of the hill later, we plan to visit Wat Thammikaram Worawihan and then step back to the guest house, which takes 20 minutes.
+Hmm, it feels like not enough time.

 So, this KCKC mission ends as far as this checkpoint only.
 I think the end of the mission here is considered pretty good.
 What is important is a picture of the whole city and mission accomplished!

 But if you’re here and have a lot of time, I encourage you to go up to the top.
 Maybe up there is a section that we can see the scenery behind the hill.
-Of course, the scenery is even more marvelous.
-Oh yes, the Wat above has the same name as the Wat below, which is Wat Thammikaram.
-The difference is, without the name “Worawihan”.
+But, of course, the view is even more marvelous.
+The Wat above has the same name as the Wat below, which is Wat Thammikaram.
+The difference is, without the word “Worawihan”.
 According to Google sources, it is said that there are footprints of Buddha inside the Wat.

 As soon as we got back to the 2nd checkpoint, we saw a man with a curly mustache.
 I asked to take a picture with him and he agreed.